1up-lab/OneupAclBundle/Resources/doc/index.md

 # Getting started

-The OneupAclBundle is a Symfony2 bundle which is primary tested against version 2.3 of the framework.
+The OneupAclBundle is a Symfony bundle which is primary tested against version 2.3 of the framework.
 Yet, there is the possibility that this bundle also works for version 2.1 and following.

 ## Installation